Correspondences and stable homotopy theory: Enriched motivic homotopy theory

+where $V_{n,i}\to V_{n,i+1}$ is a directed sequence of smooth varieties, $Z_{n,i}\to Z_{n,i+1}$ is a directed system of smooth closed subschemes in $V_{n,i}.$ We say that a Thom spectrum $E$ {\it has the bounding constant $d$\/} if $d$ is the minimal integer such that codimension of $Z_{n,i}$ in $V_{n,i}$ is strictly greater than $n-d$ for all $i,n$.
+The $T$-spectrum $E$ is said to be a {\it spectrum with contractible alternating group action}, if for any $n$ and any even permutation $\tau\in \Sigma_n$ there is an $\bb A^1$-homotopy $E_n\to \uhom(\bb A^1,E_n)$ between the action of $\tau$ and the identity map.
+In other words, $E$ neglects the action of even permutations up to $\bb A^1$-homotopy.

-Unless it is specified otherwise $E$ is a symmetric Thom ring $T$-spectrum with the bounding constant $d\leq 1$ and contractible alternating group action in the sense of~\cite{GN}.
-By~\cite[Lemma~10.2]{GN} $E\in SH^{\eff}(k)$.
+Unless it is specified otherwise $E$ is a symmetric Thom ring $T$-spectrum with the bounding constant $d\leq 1$ and contractible alternating group action throughout this section.
+By~\cite[Lemma~10.2]{GN} $E\in SH^{\eff}(k)$, where $SH^{\eff}(k)$ is the full triangulated subcategory of $SH(k)$ of effective $T$-spectra.
+It is compactly generated by the suspension $T$-spectra $\Sigma^\infty_TX_+$, $X\in\textrm{Sm}/k$.
 For instance, $E$ is the algebraic cobordism $T$-spectrum $MGL$ or motivic sphere spectrum $\cc S_k=(S^0,T,T^2,\ldots)$.
 Other examples are commutative symmetric ring $T^2$-spectra $MSL$ and $MSp$~\cite{PW}.
 The results that use $T^2$-spectra are the same with those proven in this section and which use $T$-spectra.
 For brevity, we will deal with $T$-spectra only.